3DJakob/react-tinder-card/readme.md

 Callback that will be executed when a `TinderCard` has unfulfilled the requirement necessary to be swiped in a direction on release.

+### `dragTransitionDuration`

+- optional
+- type: `string`

+The duration of the CSS transition property of the card element.
+Default to 10ms.
+High values create smoother translation and rotation

 ### `className`

 - optional